dart-lang/webdev/dwds/CONTRIBUTING.md

 Sometimes you might need to do a hotfix release of DWDS.
-An example of why this might be necessary is if you need to do a hotfix of DWDS into Flutter, but don't want to release a new version of DWDS with the current untested changes on the master branch.
+An example of why this might be necessary is if you need to do a hotfix of DWDS into Flutter, but don't want to release a new version of DWDS with the current untested changes on the `main` branch.
 Instead you only want to apply a fix to the current version of DWDS in Flutter.

 ### Instructions: